THIS IS MY SKIN

 "How you long you gonna stay?"
 Oh, well.
 Wasn't it obvious?
 She felt like she had it plastered on her forehead, an anchor tied around her chest that she carried everywhere she went and my god, wasn't it obvious?
 She hadn't offered the information before, she avoided the subject, but who the hell takes their sick parent halfway across the world to stick them in a hospital for a goddamn vacation?

-"Why does it matter?"
-Harley was dumbstruck.
-Did he want her to say the words out loud?
+"What did you mean?"
+She knew what he meant and was dumbstruck.
 Was he so cruel?
 She thought of the way he'd held her, he'd kissed her, the broken skin of his knuckles after he'd defended her, and she didn't understand.

 "Is this how's it going to go?" she asked in return after a long pause, words like glass.
 Tommy clenched his jaw and looked away, trying to ignore the alarm bells that were burning in the back of his throat.
 When he said nothing, Harley put down her coffee and leaned forward like she was eager to a share some otherwordly secret, the weight of her gaze forcing Tommy to turn back to her.
 It was then she smiled, and it was beautiful, radiant, but it held no warmth.
 Tommy felt struck to the bone, unsure whether it was the smile of prey resigned to being devoured, or the smile of the predator, hungry for blood.